thunderbird/webext-docs/menus.rst

 The menus API first appeared in Thunderbird 66.
 It is basically the same as the `Firefox menus API`__, but modified to suit Thunderbird.
-Note that the similar ``contextMenus`` API will not be added to Thunderbird.
+Note that Thunderbird does not include the *contextMenus* alias for this API.

 __ https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus

 .. role:: permission

 .. role:: value

+.. role:: code

 The menus API allows to add items to Thunderbirds menus.
 You can choose what types of objects your context menu additions apply to, such as images, hyperlinks, and pages.